nickswalker/simple-php-git-deploy/README.md

 Automatically deploy code using PHP and Git.
 This is a fork of Marko Marković's [original project](https://github.com/markomarkovic/simple-php-git-deploy), which adds support for deploying Jekyll sites and improves support for using the script to deploy multiple sites.

+* Deploy a Jekyll or Composer project
+* Keeps deployment logs

 ## Requirements

 * `git` and `rsync` are required on the server that's running the script